amitsaha/amitsaha.github.io/content/python-prometheus-monitoring-options.md

 of a `counter` metric as `200` and the immediate next scrape having a counter value of `100`.
 The same inconsistent behaviour can happen with a `gauge` or a `histogram`.

-However, what you really want each scraping response to return the `overall` values for a metric rather than what each invidividual worker thinks (a.k.a [WYSIATI](https://jeffreysaltzman.wordpress.com/2013/04/08/wysiati/)) the value to be.
+However, what you really want is each scraping response to return the application level values for a metric rather worker level.
+(Aside: this is each worker behaving in [WYSIATI](https://jeffreysaltzman.wordpress.com/2013/04/08/wysiati/) manner
+).

 What can we do?
 We have a few options.